grz0zrg/fbg/README.md

 See `README` into `custom_backend` folder

-The GLFW backend was done made to demonstrate how to write a backend, it is complete enough to be used by default.
+The GLFW backend was done made to demonstrate how to write a backend but it is complete enough to be used by default.

+The GLFW backend has a cool lightweight Lua example which setup a Processing-like environment making use of the parallelism feature of the library, allowing the user to prototype multithreaded graphical stuff without C code compilation through the Lua language.

 ## Screenshots